 Schools needed more time to work on the project in between the CPD sessions and submission dates.
 Running the training in the Autumn term would allow the project to fit it into curriculum plans more easily.
 There was also a few teachers who had left schools throughout the year, and so were not able to pass on the training to other colleagues to allow them to take part.
 Schools that could not manage to take part this year, was that they would love to be part of future projects.

 It was incredibly difficult to select work from so many schools and pupils, all of whom had worked so hard on the project.
 In the future, we would like to have the time and space to work more closely with schools to ensure that we are able to display work from every participating school.
 We have several artworks ‘popping up’ in other locations in the museum for the Inspire exhibition which has enabled us to display them, but next time we would like more space to display children’s work.

 We had a wonderful opening celebration in early December where teachers, children and families were proud and excited to see their work on display.

 The exhibition marks the launch of the next phase of Inspire.
 Over the course of the exhibition we will run further training sessions for teachers and invite participants to celebrate and share their work with us.
-We hope to further develop a community of dedicated and talented artist teachers.
+We also had a special trip to the Houses of Parliament to share the project with the All Party Parliamentary Group for Education in Art and Design.
+The project was presented to the group as an example of how artists, museums and galleries and schools can work together to promote and celebrate young people’s creativity.
+We hope develop our community of dedicated and talented artist teachers further in the future.
 Together we are committed to ensuring that all children have access to art and culture and much needed time and space to look, think and create.